kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 The basic idea is the following:

-1. **Adding Attributes to ResourceSlice**:
+1. **Adding BindingConditions and BindingFailureConditions to ResourceSlice**:
-   - Add an attribute to `ResourceSlice` to indicate fabric devices.
-This key is predefined as part of the attributes.
+   - Add conditions to `ResourceSlice` to indicate the device needs some preparation before the scheduler proceeds `Bind` Phase.
+   - For example, in a composable system, it is necessary to attach devices to nodes.
+   - DRA driver can set any condition to BindingConditions or BindingFailureConditions depending on the characteristics of the device it manages.

 2. **Waiting for Device Attachment in PreBind**:
+   - The scheduler waits until all Conditions in BindingConditions are True.
-   - For fabric devices, the scheduler waits for the device attachment to complete during the `PreBind` phase.
+   - For fabric devices, this means that the scheduler waits for the device attachment to complete during the `PreBind` phase.

 3. **PreBind Process**:
    The overall flow of the `PreBind` process is as follows:

    - **Updating ResourceClaim**:
-     - The scheduler DRA plugin updates the `ResourceClaim` to notify the Composable DRA Controllers that device attachment is needed.
+     - The scheduler DRA plugin copies `BindingConditions` and `BindingFailureConditions` from `ResourceSlice.Device.Basic` to `AllocatedDeviceStatus.Conditions`.
-     This is the same as the existing `PreBind` process.
-     - In addition to the existing operations, the update to the `ResourceClaim` includes setting the necessary values in the `AllocatedDeviceStatus` conditions.

    - **Monitoring and Preparation by Composable DRA Controllers**:
      - Composable DRA Controllers monitor the `ResourceClaim`.
 If a device that requires preparation is associated with the `ResourceClaim`, they perform the necessary preparations.
      - Once the preparation is complete, they set the conditions to `true`.
      - Please note that the scheduler need to abandon binding after the attach is complete in the case of a composable system.
-       Therefore, Composable DRA Controller sets the condition in BindingFailureGates to true after the attach is complete.
+       Therefore, Composable DRA Controller sets the condition in BindingFailureConditions to true after the attach is complete.

    - **Completion of the PreBind Phase**:
      - Once all conditions are met, the `PreBind` phase is completed, and the scheduler proceeds to the next step.